-Thank you for your interest in submitting materials for consideration to Creation Illustrated magazine.
-Please review the focus and guidelines in this document.
-We are interested in your material, and we’re always looking for high quality photos, articles, and poetry that bring glory to God through the wonders of His creation.
-Whether your material gets published or not, please know your submissions are appreciated.
-Keep sending new material.
+Thank you for your interest in submitting materials for consideration to Creation Illustrated (CI) magazine.
+Please review the guidelines in this document as we are always looking for high-quality photos, articles, and poetry that bring glory to God through the wonders of His creation.

 Included in this document are some important guidelines.
 PLEASE READ CAREFULLY.
-ANY SUBMISSIONS DENOTE FULL AGREEMENT TO COMPLY WITH THE GUIDELINES AND REQUIREMENTS LISTED.
-The word "material(s)" in these guidelines refers to editorial and/or photographic submissions.
+ANY SUBMISSIONS DENOTE FULL AGREEMENT TO COMPLY WITH THE GUIDELINES, PUBLISHING RIGHTS, PAYMENT, AND REQUIREMENTS LISTED.
+The word “material(s)” in these guidelines refers to editorial and/or photographic submissions.

 In His service,

 Contents Outline of Creation Illustrated Writer and Photographer Guidelines

 - What We Are Looking For